Stephan2204/Meinberg-NTP/README.md

 -   Work on mains-powered equipment only when you are qualified to do so.

-## License

-Choose a license appropriate for your repository before publishing.
-MIT is a common choice for small hardware/firmware projects.

 ## Documentation images

 The hardware photograph and DIL-switch table image in `docs/images/`